cparsell/music-spider/README.md

 Made for [Google Apps Script](https://developers.google.com/apps-script/)

 ## Recent Changes
+- Feb 2024: Added a second URL column and the ability to save a second ticket URL.
+If the first result comes from Ticketmaster, then a second result on SeatGeek will be added to the 'Alt URL' column.
-- Added ability to search results from **Resident Advisor**'s API.
+- Sept 2023: Added ability to search results from **Resident Advisor**'s API.
 One has to specify the region to search with a code(e.g. 218 is the Bay Area, 8 is New York...) so that's not well integrated but it works.
--

 ## What it does:
 It can gather the names of artists from Spotify's API from three sources: